 • be professionally assessed as requiring and be entering permanent residential / nursing care / extra care in a registered care home or extra care facility

-• own or have part legal ownership of a property which is not benefiting from a property disregard and ensure your property is registered with the land registry); if the property is not, you must arrange for it to be registered at your own expense
+• own or have part legal ownership of a property which is not benefiting from a property disregard (the council will determine this)

 • have the mental capacity to agree to a DPA or have a legally appointed agent willing to agree this